mozilla-releng/relengdocs/procedures/merge_duty.rst

 staging <https://balrog-admin-static-stage.stage.mozaws.net/>`__.

-Ideally staging releases are triggered both on *Monday/Tuesday* but also on *Thursday/Friday* to ensure that we’re up to date with all the patches that Sheriffs are landing before the ``RC`` week.
+Ideally staging releases are triggered both on *Monday/Tuesday* but also on *Thursday/Friday* to ensure that we're up to date with all the patches that Sheriffs are landing before the ``RC`` week.

-Once the staging releases are being triggered, it’s highly recommended that at least a comment is being dropped to Sherrifs team (e.g. ``Aryx``) to let them know these are happening in order to: \* avoid stepping on each others toes as they may run staging releases as well \* make sure we’re up-to-date to recent patches that they may be aware of
+Once the staging releases are being triggered, it's highly recommended that at least a comment is being dropped to Sheriffs team (e.g. ``Aryx``) to let them know these are happening in order to: \* avoid stepping on each others toes as they may run staging releases as well \* make sure we're up-to-date to recent patches that they may be aware of

 :warning: